 NSU is committed to maintaining and increasing the graduation rate of its student body.
 Student success/achievement is measured by an institution's ability to retain and graduate students.
 The University tracks and analyzes the 6-year graduation rate of enrolled students.
 Graduation rates are based on the percentage of first-time, full-time students who received a degree within six years or 150 percent of normal time to completion.

-The Six-Year Graduation Rates table below examines cohorts' graduation performance from the academic years 2009 to 2013.
-The six-year graduation rate for Norfolk State University students was 39 percent for the Fall 2013 cohort (i.e., a 2 percent increase from the Fall 2012 cohort and 1 percent above its peer institutions).
+The Six-Year Graduation Rates table below examines cohorts' graduation performance from the academic years 2012 to 2016.
+The six-year graduation rate for Norfolk State University students was 40 percent for the 2016 cohort year (i.e., a 3 percent increase from the Fall 2015 cohort).
 As shown in the table below, Norfolk State University’s graduation rate is steadily increasing and within a close range of the average 6-year graduation rates for universities with similar institutional characteristics.The 2019-2025 Strategic Plan outlines the threshold for achievement relative to graduation rates; the University's goal is to increase the six-year graduation rate to 45 percent by 2025.

 Six-Year Graduation Rates